 INTRODUCTION

+The conclusion of a game session derives from a series of decisions and actions made during the game.
+In many situations, analyzing and understanding the events, mistakes, and flows of a concrete game play may be useful for understanding the achieved results.
+Traditional games are limited in terms of analysis of the obtained results and do not allow the player to comprehend the story development throughout the game.

+In many cases, the game flow analysis is fundamental for detecting symptoms of problems that occurred due to wrong decision-making or even bad gameplay project.
+Without it, the player would be required to play the game again and make different decisions to intuitively guess which ones were not adequate to the situation.
+However, depending on the game dynamics and its complexity, reproducing the same state can be unviable, making it difficult to replay and try new solutions.

+This game flow analysis deserve particular attention for serious games [1], which are games used for purposes other than entertainment while still providing pleasure.
+Serious games have been used for aiding students to learn and understand concepts taught in classrooms [4, 20] due to their stimulating curiosity characteristic and for providing motivation for learning [24].
+Understanding the educational results obtained in a serious game is important to assimilate the knowledge and concepts passed in the game.
+In addition, examining the game flow allows the identification of good and bad attitudes made by the player.
+This knowledge can be used in future game sessions to avoid making the same mistakes or even to adjust gameplay features.

 Neural studies about the learning capability of human brain [7, 9] state that the process of learning by correcting past mistakes is efficient and, consequently, desirable for the learning process.
 This process increases the human ability to adapt to new situations due to the rule of changing synaptic strengths, which ensures that synaptic changes occur only at neurons involved in wrong outputs.
 Nevertheless, in order to correct mistakes, it is fundamental to know which mistakes occurred.

 The goal of this paper is to improve the player’s understanding of the game flow, providing insights on how the story progressed and influences in the outcome.
-In order to improve understanding, we provide the means to analyze the game flow by using a provenance graph.
+In order to improve understanding, we provide the means to analyze the game flow by using provenance.
 Provenance refers to the documented history of an object's life cycle and is generally used in the context of art, digital data, and science [23].

 In our previous work [16], we introduced the usage of digital provenance [12] in games.
 The main goal of the previous work was to propose a framework that collects information during a game session and maps it to provenance terms, providing the means for a post-game analysis.
-The present paper is based on the framework introduced in the previous paper.
-However, the previous work provenance gathering, this work provenance analysis.
+This was the first time that the provenance concept and formalization was used in the representation of game flow.
+The present paper is based on the framework definition introduced in the previous paper.
+However, while in the previous work we introduced the provenance gathering, this work introduces the provenance graph construction and analysis methodology.

 The provenance analysis is done by processing the collected gameplay data and generating a provenance graph, which relate the actions and events that occurred during the game session.
 This provenance graph allows the player to identify critical actions that influenced the game outcome and helps to understand how events were generated and which decisions influenced them.
 This process also aids in the identification of mistakes, allowing the player to reflect upon them for future interactions.